apache/mxnet/docs/tutorials/vision/large_scale_classification.md

 ```

 ### Generate a validation set
-To ensure we don’t overfit the data, we will create a validation set separate from the training set, monitor the loss on the validation set frequently.
+To ensure we don’t overfit the data, we will create a validation set separate from the training set.
+During training, we will monitor loss on the validation set frequently.
 We create the validation set by picking fifty random images from each class and moving them to the validation set.
 ```
 VAL_ROOT=${ROOT}_val
 mkdir -p ${VAL_ROOT}